 Parental Consent: Non-custodial adults may accompany a child, however, written consent must be provided to the health district from the parent or guardian at the time of service.
 See the Parental Consent for Immunization of a Minor Policy for more details.

 Visit the Clinic Locations webpage for a complete list of public health center and satellite immunization clinics.
 Certain vaccines may not be available at all public health centers.
+No appointments are needed; walk-in only.
 Call (702) 759-0850 for more information.

 Vaccine costs vary based on the type of immunization required.
-In addition to the vaccine costs, the health district charges an administrative fee of $16 per person for one vaccine and $25 per person for two or more vaccines.
+In addition to the vaccine costs, the health district charges an administration fee of $20 per person for one vaccine and $8 for each additional vaccine.

-Payment by Visa, MasterCard, cash, Culinary Insurance*, Nevada Check-up, Medicaid, and Medicare Part B & D, and Medicare Railroad is accepted.
+Payment by Visa, MasterCard, cash, debit card, money order, cashier's check, Anthem Networks, Culinary Insurance, Cigna, Health Plan of Nevada/Sierra Health and Life, Retiree's Health Trust, Teacher's Health Trust, Nevada Check-up, Medicaid, and Medicare Part B & D, and Medicare Railroad is accepted.
 Not all vaccines are covered by insurance.